Promotion of breastfeeding

 For neonatal unit

-• Develop and implement a unit guideline on breastfeeding and expression including transition from non-nutritive to nutritive sucking.
+• Develop and implement a unit guideline on breastfeeding and breastmilk expression including transition from non-nutritive to nutritive sucking.

 • Develop information material on the benefits of breastfeeding.